biryb/LipIDpy/README.md

 # Scope
 This script will only use MS2 information from mgf files.
 It's recommended to use the library produced by this script in conjunction with MS1 peak picking software, and the output file is directly compatible with mzmine4.
 It only works for experimental conditions where mobile phase contained ammonium formate or ammonium acetate.
 The script is agnostic to the mass spectrometry platform as it purely uses the detected fragments.
 No parameter optimization is required.
-This is just a script, not a package.
+This is just a script, not a package or a command line tool.
+The script can be run in an IDE.
+Download it and open in VSCode or Spyder or alike.

 # Usage
 Download the script as well as LipidMatch rule-based lipid libraries.
 Unzip the LipidMatch libraries.
 After downloading the files, set up a folder called LipIDpy somewhere in the file system.